hpi-swa-teaching/ETLoad/packages/ETLoad.package/ETLIncompatibleObjectError.class/README.md

-This exception raises if the object cannot be loaded.
+This exception is signaled when an object cannot be loaded.